nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 #### 2.4.1 Undo/Redo implementation

 The `undo/redo` feature in Opus is designed based on the momento command pattern.
-This command pattern design comprises of three components - `momento`, the data object which the rollback operation will be executed upon, `oringator` the component that generates the `momento` object and the `momento collector`.
+This command pattern design comprises of three components - `momento`, the data object which the rollback operation will be executed upon, `originator` the component that generates the `momento` object and the `momento collector`.

 Whenever the data object is modified, the `originator` sends a copy of the current state of the data as a `memento` object to the `momento collector` to keep track of.
 When the undo command is given, the `momento collector` simply returns the `momento` object representing the previous state of the data.